lsoft/ColorTabs2019/README.md

 Colored rectangles will be visible only if you are using a left/right layout for the tab panel.
 Top layout does not support yet.

-You can change a foreground for tab names in VS settings/Color Tabs 2019 to bring it to accordance of you VS theme.
+You can change a foreground for tab names in VS settings/Color Tabs 2019 to bring it to accordance of your VS theme.

 I DO NOT test it against: